 In response to local requests we are funding a participatory Community Health Education Programme (CHEP).
-The programme is organised and run by our female and male Maasai staff from the community with support from local medical staff.
+The programme is organised and run by our female and male Maasai staff from the community including our trained medical staff.

 CHEP includes information and discussion around: nutrition, hygiene, sanitation, sexual health, domestic violence, HIV/AIDS, FGC (Female Genital Cutting, locally called female circumcision), child marriage and gender equality.